raspberrypilearning/google-voice-aiy/en/step_12.md

 --- hints --- --- hint ---
 - Your trigger should remain the same - listening for the LED key word.
-- Within the `run` method can use the `voice_command`.
+- Within the `run` method create a new varaible called `command` that is equal to the `voice_command`, but converted to lowercase.
-- If the `voice_command` contains the string `on` then the LED can turn on.
+- If the string `on` is in the `command` string then the LED can turn on.
-- If the voice command contains the string `off` then the LED turns off
+- If the string `off` is in the `command` string then turn the LED off.
 --- /hint --- --- hint ---
 Here's a little code to get you started:
 ``` pyton